 “I Wouldn’t Give Up My ADHD”

 “It’s been hard, but, as with any difficult thing, you learn something, don’t you?”
-Take notes from Sarah Blyth, Vancouver Parks Board Commissioner, and get inspired by these six other women leaders with ADHD.
+Take notes from these women leaders with ADHD.

 Trudie Styler, 58